 - How soon do I need the money?

-- Will I need access to the money sooner than I intended?
+- Will I need access to the money sooner than I think?

 - Can I afford to lose all my money?

 Of course, no investor wants to lose it all but some are better cushioned than others to withstand heavy, or even total, losses.
-As a rule of thumb, consider limiting yourself to not investing more than 10% of your net assets in investments where there is a real risk of losing a significant part, or all, of your investment.
-Your net assets for this purpose should be considered – savings, investments, property (that isn’t your primary residence), cars etc. minus any debt you owe.
+As a rule of thumb, consider limiting yourself to not investing more than 10% of your net assets in investments that bring a real risk of losing a significant part, or all, of your money.
+Your net assets for this purpose should be considered – savings, investments, property (that isn’t your main home), cars etc. minus any debt you owe.
 When considering high-return investments only invest if you’re prepared, and can afford, to lose all your money.
 Another important point to consider is whether some investment opportunities could in fact be scams.
 If it seems too good to be true, it might well be a scam.

 How can you limit your exposure to risk?